eygraber/InjectorAndroid/README.md

 The next scope is at the `Fragment` level, and follows the same principles as the `Activity` scope.

-Additional scopes can be added at any level using extension methods, and aside from wiring the `Injector`s, everything is vanilla Dagger2.
+Additional scopes can be added at any level using extension methods, and aside from wiring the `Injectors`, everything is vanilla Dagger2.

 For convenience, this project includes 4 scopes (`PerApp`, `PerActivity`, `PerFragment`, and `PerRequest`) and 3 qualifiers (`ForApp`, `ForActivity`, and `ForFragment`).

 #### Testing
-Testing is made easier by virtue of overriding the `ApplicationInjector` with an implementation that replaces the Dagger2 `Module`s with `Module`s that return implementations suitable for testing (i.e. mocked instances, etc...).
+Testing is made easier by virtue of overriding the `ApplicationInjector` with an implementation that replaces the Dagger2 `Modules` with `Modules` that return implementations suitable for testing (i.e. mocked instances, etc...).

 This project includes the `InjectorAndroidRobolectricGradleTestRunner` to use as a test runner for Robolectric tests.
 Aside from providing testing implementations of the `Injector` hierarchy that returns a mock (using Mockito), it allows for overriding the mocks that will be injected.
 This can be done by creating a field in your test class that is annotated with `OverrideInject` that specifies the module it should override the dependency from.
-So if `MainActivity` has an injected `SharedPreferences`, and we are testing `MainActivity`:
+So if `MainActivity` has an injected s`haredPreferences`, and we are testing `MainActivity`:

     @RunWith(InjectorAndroidRobolectricGradleTestRunner.class)
     public class MainActivityTest {